ArchipelagoMW/Archipelago/worlds/tloz/docs/multiworld_en.md

 of this; logic will not account for or require purchasing any slot more than once.
 Remote items, no matter what they are, will always only be sent once.
 - Second Quest is unsupported.
+- Obtaining a remote item will move the location of any existing item in that room.
+Should this make an item inaccessible, simply exit and re-enter the room.
+This can be used to obtain the Ocean Heart Container item without the stepladder; logic does not account for this.